Socially Responsible Investing (SRI) FAQ

 - Increasing investments in companies that work to address solutions for core environmental and social challenges in measurable ways.

-We chose to define our SRI approach using a set of industry criteria known as ESG, which stands for Environmental, Social and Governance.
-Betterment uses ESG factor scores from MSCI, an industry-leading provider of financial data and ESG analytics.
+We first define our SRI approach using a set of industry criteria known as ESG, which stands for Environmental, Social and Governance, and then expand upon the ESG-investing framework with complementary shareholder engagement tools.
+Betterment uses ESG factor scores from MSCI (when applicable), an industry-leading provider of financial data and ESG analytics.
 To learn more about how we built our SRI portfolios, review our SRI article.

 Broad Impact Portfolio

 The Broad Impact SRI portfolio focuses on ETFs that rate highly on a scale that considers all three environmental, social and governance (ESG) pillars.
 It seeks to give investors greater exposure to all of the different dimensions of social responsibility, such as lower carbon emissions, ethical labor management, or greater board diversity.
-When compared to Betterment’s Core portfolio, we replace the Core portfolio’s market-capitalization based funds with SRI alternatives in four asset classes: U.S. Stocks, Emerging Market Stocks, Developed Market Stocks, and U.S. High Quality Bonds.
+The Broad Impact portfolio also invests in a broad U.S. stock market ETF focused on shareholder engagement.
+When compared to Betterment’s Core portfolio, we replace the Core portfolio’s market-capitalization based funds with SRI alternatives in four asset classes: U.S. Stocks, Emerging Market Stocks, Developed Market Stocks, U.S. High Quality Bonds, and U.S. Corporate Bonds.

 Additionally, stocks of companies deemed to have strong social responsibility practices (such as Microsoft, Google, Procter & Gamble, Merck, CocaCola, Intel, Cisco, Disney, and IBM) may make up a larger portion of the SRI portfolio than they do for Betterment’s Core portfolio.
 To learn more about the portfolio construction of the Broad Impact portfolio, review our full SRI portfolio methodology.